 319 Foundations of Religious Education.
 S. This course begins with an historical survey of informal and formal religious educational practices from early Hebrew times to those of contemporary North American homes, churches, and schools.
 The course proceeds to a consideration of some salient socio-cultural, theological, and developmental considerations involved in religious education.
 Not open to freshmen.
-Mr. H. Hoeks.
+Not offered 1983-84.

 390 Independent Study.
+Staff.